 - Via Napoli

-They come in at a variety of different prices for the meal from $52 all the way up to $82 in range.
+They come in at different prices for the meal, from $52 up to $82 in range.
 I went with the $54 lunch plan at Via Napoli.
 Here’s how my meal turned out.

 - Appetizer–Calamari Fritti–$19.00

 - Entree–Ravioli di Ricotta e Spinaci–$26.00

 Plus tip, of course.
 Also, a nonalcoholic beverage is included, which saved me an additional $3.00.